hatakkey/MAG-integrated/README.md

 Follow the **[documentation](docs/4G_session_verification.md)** for detailed information/checking .

 ### **4. Start the PPPoE or IPoE fixed sessions**
+The scripts ./start_dhcp_bng.sh, ./start_pppoe_bng_traffic.sh, and ./start_pppoe_bng_notraffic.sh initiate their respective fixed session setups.
+We recommend connecting to the individual nodes — MAG1 and MAG2 — beforehand to start a call trace, allowing you to monitor session activity in real time.
+All details are described in the documentation link below.
 Start the broadband session using the pre-defined script:

 ```bash